Fleet logo

 Step 3: Turn on Windows MDM

-1. Head to the Settings > Integrations > Mobile device management (MDM) enrollment page.
+1. Head to the Settings > Integrations > Mobile device management (MDM) page.

-2. Next to Turn on Windows MDM select Turn on to navigate to the Turn on Windows MDM page.
+2. Next to Turn on Windows MDM select Turn on to navigate to the Manage Windows MDM page.

 3. Select Turn on.